pderoovere/sitting-posture-coach/README.md

 ![Data collection](docs/images/data_collection.jpg)

-Visit [https://sitting-posture.coach/data](https://sitting-posture.coach/data) to see the web app for data collection (and help improve our model while you're at it).
 The Media Capture and Stream API is used to show a live webcam stream and to record images whenever the record button is clicked.
 Note that an SSL-certificate is needed in order to use this API after deploying the app.
 Amazon Lightsail provides a [simplified way](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-using-lets-encrypt-certificates-with-wordpress) to set this up, provided a domain name is available.

 Three sitting posture modes are used: a good posture, a bad posture leaning forward and a bad posture leaning backward.